te1von/rsschool-cv/cv.md

 *My name is Valentin*
 *I am 20 years old*
-__I want to become a programmer and I will do my best__ __Thank you Rolling Scopes School for educating people and letting them find their future__
+*I want to become a programmer and I will do my best* *Thank you Rolling Scopes School for educating people and letting them find their future*g